aztfmod/landingzone_aks/examples/104-private-cluster/README.md

       -a destroy

 # Only destroy Foundation & Launchpad if you have no other Landingzones dependent on them.
-rover -lz /tf/caf/landingzones/landingzone_caf_foundations/ -a destroy -var-file /tf/caf/configuration/landingzone_caf_foundations.tfvars
+rover -lz /tf/caf/landingzones/landingzone_caf_foundations/ -a destroy -var-file /tf/caf/examples/${example}/landingzone_caf_foundations.tfvars

-# to destroy the launchpad you need to conifrm you are connected with your user.
+# to destroy the launchpad you need to confirm you are connected with your user.
 If not reconnect with
 rover login -t terraformdev.onmicrosoft.com -s [subscription GUID]

-rover -lz /tf/caf/landingzones/launchpad -a destroy -launchpad
+rover -lz /tf/caf/landingzones/launchpad -a destroy -launchpad -var location=eastus -var-file /tf/caf/examples/${example}/launchpad.tfvars
 ```

 More details about this landing zone can also be found in the landing zone folder and its blueprints sub-folders.